 - All sales must occur indoors.

-- Stoop line stands must be permanent structures.
+- Stoop line stands must be constructed of wood or some other rigid material.
 Folding tables or boxes set on crates may not be used.

 - You may not lease the stand to another business, or allow others to operate it.